justincbagley/Aspen-GBS-Mendeley-Data-accession/Mendeley_README.md

 ## SNP VARIANT AND GENOTYPE FILE OVERVIEW

-After running the TASSEL-GBSv2 pipeline as describec above, we obtained variant call format (VCF) files containing the raw production SNP calls output from the pipeline's ProductionSNPCallerPluginV2 plugin.
+After running the TASSEL-GBSv2 pipeline as described in the text and the [SNP Discovery Pipeline](#tassel-gbsv2-snp-discovery-pipeline-code) section above, we obtained variant call format (VCF) files 'ref_1_2_finalProductionSNPs.vcf.gz' (final run) and 'ref_3_noTReps_finalProductionSNPs.vcf.gz' (noTReps run) containing the raw production SNP calls output from the pipeline's ProductionSNPCallerPluginV2 plugin.
+We then filtered these files using vcftools and filtering parameters discussed in the Materials and Methods section of the main text.
+The resulting filtered VCF file from the final run was then used as the starting point for subsequent analyses.
+Prior to analysis in ```R```, the data were converted to genotype formats readable by R software.

 ## ENM PIPELINE OVERVIEW